 To help our majors explore new professional opportunities and apply the skills and perspectives of their liberal arts education, the Department is piloting a program offering financial support for summer internships.
 We encourage all students to apply, especially those with demonstrated financial need, and internships will be funded at various levels.

-In summer 2019 we funded six History majors and minors in government, non-profit, legal, and corporate entities.
+In summer 2020 we funded six History majors and minors in government, non-profit, legal, and corporate entities.
 Click here to read more about specific student internships and experiences, or check out last year’s newsletter.
-We expect to fund a similar number of students in summer 2020.
+We will fund a similar number of students in summer 2021.

-The History Department is able to provide financial support for up to six Summer 2020 internships that are completed virtually or which do not include travel.
-Internships that include travel, such as relocation, are not eligible because of ongoing University travel restrictions.
+The History Department is able to provide financial support for up to six Summer 2021 internships.
+We are able to offer funding for internships that are virtual or do not include travel.
+Internships that include travel, such as relocation, will likely not be eligible because of ongoing University travel restrictions.
 Many companies are continuing with internships in a virtual format, and some have used Handshake to post their positions.
-If you have questions about this policy, please get in touch with Dr. Mir Yarfitz (email@example.com) or Dr. Stephanie Koscak (firstname.lastname@example.org).
+Please note, we are unable to fund research internships with a Wake Forest faculty member.
+If you have questions, please get in touch with Dr. Stephanie Koscak (firstname.lastname@example.org).

-Please complete an application and submit it to Dr. Yarfitz (email@example.com).
-Applications will be evaluated on a rolling deadline, although highest priority will be given to those received before Monday, May 4.
+To apply, complete an application and submit it to Dr. Koscak (email@example.com).
+Applications will be evaluated on a rolling deadline, although highest priority will be given to those received before Friday, April 30.